SERVING ORLANDO, WINTER PARK, AND THE SURROUNDING COMMUNITIES

 Next, notice must be mailed to all of the decedent’s heirs at law (usually the surviving spouse, children, and children of any deceased children), and to those named as beneficiaries in the Will.
 Notice can also be published in a local newspaper.

-If no one objects by a deadline set by the court, the personal representative (also referred to as the executor) named in the Will is appointed by the court.
+Beneficiaries can consent to the appointment of a Personal Representative or be formal noticed of their intent to become the Personal Representative.
+If the later and no one objects by a deadline set by the court, the personal representative (also referred to as the executor) named in the Will is appointed by the court.

 - Collecting the probate property

 - Paying any debts of the estate.
-As your attorney, I help you clear out the creditor’ claims by publishing a notice to creditors.
+As your attorney, Kathleen Flammia helps you clear out the creditor’ claims by publishing a notice to creditors.
 The creditors have a certain time limit and method by which they have to file a timely, valid claim in order to be paid from the decedent’s assets before those assets are distributed to the beneficiaries.

 - Filing an inventory with the probate court.
 This is an itemized list of the probate property, including the value of each item.